xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 This folder contains scripts that help you organizing a Party Rank, if you don't know what this is or don't inted to do one, then you can ignore this, it is useless to you.

-- For Tools to create the Sheet itself automatically, and/or download every webm/mp4 needed, DM me on discord.
+- For Tools to create the Sheet itself automatically, and/or download every webm/mp4 needed from catbox, DM me on discord.

+- download_youtube_sheet will download all the mp4 from youtube from a youtube-based sheet links with yt-dlp

 - Process Stats will output some stats such as how much people got their ranking close to the final result, or the affinity between people.